cnbbooks/lfe-tutorial/src/sequential/conds.md

       ((< x 0) (- x)))
 ```

-Note that each predicate is an expression with it's own parentheses around it; on its left is the opening parenthenis for that particular branch of the ``cond``.
+Note that each predicate is an expression with it's own parentheses around it; on its left is the opening parenthesis for that particular branch of the `cond`.

-Often times when using ``cond`` one needs a "default" or "fall-through" option to be used when no other condition is met.
-Since it's the last one, and we need it to evaluate to ``true`` we simply set the last condition to ``true`` when we need a default.
+Often times when using `cond` one needs a "default" or "fall-through" option to be used when no other condition is met.
+Since it's the last one, and we need it to evaluate to `true` we simply set the last condition to `true` when we need a default.
 Here's a rather silly example:

 ```lisp
 (cond ((lists:member x '(1 2 3)) "First three")